• Brain atlas sensitivity

 == MC simulation settings ==

-cfg.seed: seed for the random number generator (integer) [0] if set to a uint8 array, the binary data in each column is used to seed a photon (i.e. the "replay" mode) Example: demo_mcxlab_replay.m cfg.respin: repeat simulation for the given time (integer) [1] if negative, divide the total photon number into respin subsets cfg.isreflect: [1]-consider refractive index mismatch, 0-matched index cfg.bc per-face boundary condition (BC), a strig of 6 letters (case insensitive) for bounding box faces at -x,-y,-z,+x,+y,+z axes; overwrite cfg.isreflect if given. each letter can be one of the following: '_': undefined, fallback to cfg.isreflect 'r': like cfg.isreflect=1, Fresnel reflection BC 'a': like cfg.isreflect=0, total absorption BC 'm': mirror or total reflection BC 'c': cyclic BC, enter from opposite face cfg.isnormalized:[1]-normalize the output fluence to unitary source, 0-no reflection cfg.isspecular: 1-calculate specular reflection if source is outside, [0] no specular reflection cfg.maxgate: the num of time-gates per simulation cfg.minenergy: terminate photon when weight less than this level (float) [0.0] cfg.unitinmm: defines the length unit for a grid edge length [1.0] Example: demo_sphere_cube_subpixel.m cfg.shapes: a JSON string for additional shapes in the grid Example: demo_mcxyz_skinvessel.m cfg.gscatter: after a photon completes the specified number of scattering events, mcx then ignores anisotropy g and only performs isotropic scattering for speed [1e9]
+cfg.seed: seed for the random number generator (integer) [0] if set to a uint8 array, the binary data in each column is used to seed a photon (i.e., the "replay" mode) Example: demo_mcxlab_replay.m cfg.respin: repeat simulation for the given time (integer) [1] if negative, divide the total photon number into respin subsets cfg.isreflect: [1]-consider refractive index mismatch, 0-matched index cfg.bc per-face boundary condition (BC), a string of 6 letters (case insensitive) for bounding box faces at -x,-y,-z,+x,+y,+z axes; overwrite cfg.isreflect if given. each letter can be one of the following: '_': undefined, fall back to cfg.isreflect 'r': like cfg.isreflect=1, Fresnel reflection BC 'a': like cfg.isreflect=0, total absorption BC 'm': mirror or total reflection BC 'c': cyclic BC, enter from opposite face cfg.isnormalized:[1]-normalize the output fluence to unitary source, 0-no normalization cfg.isspecular: 1-calculate specular reflection if source is outside, [0] no specular reflection cfg.maxgate: the number of time-gates per simulation cfg.minenergy: terminate photon when weight is less than this level (float) [0.0] cfg.unitinmm: defines the length unit for a grid edge length [1.0] Example: demo_sphere_cube_subpixel.m cfg.shapes: a JSON string for additional shapes in the grid Example: demo_mcxyz_skinvessel.m cfg.gscatter: after a photon completes the specified number of scattering events, MCX then ignores anisotropy g and only performs isotropic scattering for speed [1e9]

 == GPU settings ==